thacherT1D/webdevstuff/Programming_with_Javascript/JavaScript:_Intro,_Types,_Values,_Variables,_Control_Flow.desc.md

 **QUESTION:** Given the above code, what's the new value of `x`?

-See the [`undefined` global property](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/undefined) on the Mozilla Developer Network for more information.
+See the [`undefined` property](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/undefined) on the Mozilla Developer Network for more information.

 ### Null